Skip to content

 Who is eligible to apply?
 Expand answer

-Ideal fellows will be a current or incoming postdoctoral fellow in a department with a principal investigator or faculty mentor that provides the innovative project and support during the program.
-Fellows must have a salary or stipend paid through Penn State University or an affiliate and/or supported by a training grant.
-Graduate and medical students may be considered for inclusion in the program as appropriate.
-Fellows must be willing to commit 20% effort for one full year, starting July 1 through the academic year.
-Fellows maybe eligible for a second year of support with the same or other technologies.
+Ideal fellows will be graduate students, medical students or post-doctoral fellows in a department with a principal investigator or faculty mentor who provides innovative projects and support during the program.
+Fellows must have a salary or stipend paid through Penn State or an affiliate and/or supported by a training grant.
+Medical and graduate students are eligible for inclusion in the Fellows program.
+Applicants are welcome from all Penn State colleges and campuses.

 Program Benefits Expand answer

-• 20% salary coverage for the postdoc to the PI or faculty mentor’s department, allowing for 20% dedicated time for the intended purposes of this fellowship
+• Funding to support salary coverage for postdocs or project funding for medical or graduate students to their principal investigator or faculty member’s department, allowing for dedicated time for the intended purposes of this fellowship

-• Monthly seminars on a variety of technology development and commercialization topics
+• Monthly workshops on a variety of technology development and commercialization topics

-• Monthly group meetings with the innovation team and other fellow
+• Monthly group meetings with the innovation team and other fellows

 • Experienced industry mentor